Vincent-Toups/bios512/lecture4/tidy-data-and-ggplot.md

 left with every row of right.
 You may want to do this in some situations but it tends to blow up your data volume fast.
 Typically you will do a filter immediately after a cross join and select a small criteria.
-Eg: you want all the points in a data set which are less than some euclidean distance from one another.
+Eg: you want all the points in a data set which are less than some Euclidean distance from one another.
 This is a cross join and a filter.
 But if you need to do this for a very large data set you will need a custom data structure or database.